An Interesting Fact:

 I can offer you this advice that the League has learned over the last several years.
 A healthy school likely has a governance system with most of these characteristics:

-At least ONE (preferably two) professional educator with some administrative experience is on the Board.
+- One, or preferably two, professional educators with some administrative experience.
 This does not mean just any professor from a university or college.
 They are often so involved in their discipline/field that they have little experience with the administration of education.
 I also do not want to imply that I mean K-12 only.
 The experience can come from any aspect of education, but that person should have experience in the administration of education HERE IN AMERICA.
 I stress this because our American system of education is different from overseas, and the experience in our system is critical.
 All educators on your Board should be either trained in America or have had the bulk of their experience in an American school.

 Q-1: How are the school board members chosen (e.g. by appointment or by election)?